School Readiness Program

 The early years of a child’s life are crucial in creating a foundation for life-long learning and success.
-The Minnesota Department of Education is committed to ensuring all children’s readiness for school by providing comprehensive services and supports to children, families, teachers and other professionals.
-Services and supports include: professional development, early learning standards and assessment, professional knowledge and competencies, scholarships and PreK-3 alignment.
+The Minnesota Department of Education is committed to ensuring all children’s readiness for school by providing services and supports to teachers, administrators and other professionals.
+Services and supports include: professional learning, early learning standards and assessment, professional knowledge and competencies, early learning scholarships and prekindergarten through grade 3 alignment.

 According to Minnesota statute, a child is ready for kindergarten when he/she:

 - Is at least 5 years of age by September 1 of the child’s enrollment year (Minnesota Statutes, section 120A.20).

 - Has received early childhood screening (Minnesota Statutes, section 121A.17).

 - Has received medically acceptable immunizations (Minnesota Statutes, section 121A.15).

 This definition may be used to help programs better understand children’s readiness or serve as the foundation for World’s Best Workforce planning related to school readiness goals (Goal #1).

 Schools must be prepared to support and respond to all children’s individual needs because children arrive at kindergarten with a wide range of experiences and competencies.
 Supporting readiness that is inclusive of children’s’ skills and knowledge at kindergarten entry can inform future program and district planning and teaching.